 There are times when a vehicle or a piece of equipment will contribute to a crash.
 Maybe the brakes fail or the airbags improperly deploy.
 If something like this happens because of a defect – either in the design or manufacture of the product – the manufacturer may be responsible for the injuries and damages they caused.

 There are a lot of accidents at intersections in Baltimore.
 Many times, these accidents happen because motorists fail to yield the right of way to oncoming traffic, bicyclists, or pedestrians.
 A driver who fails to yield the right of way can be financially responsible for the costs associated with an accident.

 Whether your car accident injuries are mild, moderate, or severe, the costs can be overwhelming.
-At William G. Kolodner P.A., we know what a difference money can make as you’re fighting to get back on your feet.
+At William G. Kolodner Personal Injury Lawyers, we know what a difference money can make as you’re fighting to get back on your feet.

 That’s why, at our firm, no case is too big or too small.
 If you’ve been injured in a wreck in Baltimore, we’ll do everything we can to recover compensation on your behalf.
 We represent clients who, because of a Baltimore car accident, sustained:

 - Lost limbs